RakshaHarishAccount/SnowFlake-Demo/README.md

 5. To perform transforms on the raw table and land it as a transformed data table in the staging_layer, execute the SQL "4.
 Staging Layer - Transformations.sql"
 6. Finally, to build the serving_layer table from the staging_layer table, execute the SQL "5.
 Serving Layer.sql"
 7. Optional - To check the account billing history incurred due to ETL implementation, execute  the SQL "6.
 Billing History Tracker.sql"

+## To Do

+1. Add another CSV source to show multiple table ingestion
+2. Implement SnowPark with Python